edolinsky/cpen391/module2/server/readme.md

 * `status`: the status of the ordered item
 * `type`: the menu item type of the ordered item

-If `"Content-Type": "text/tab-separated-values"` is set, the response will be in TSV format, with header line.
+If `"Content-Type": "text/csv"` is set, the response will be in CSV format.

 Response on Success:
 ```
-id	status	name	customer_name	price	type	menu_id	description
-179a6f7f56	placed	Corona	Erik	6.0	alcoholic	HMw4vmcmqy	Yeah, we know you don't really like beer.
-937db81c0f	placed	Corona	Erik	6.0	alcoholic	HMw4vmcmqy	Yeah, we know you don't really like beer.
-b5e1d81c47	placed	Caesar Salad	Erik	99.5	appetizer	2rs7U6patW	The least healthy of the healthy options.
+Corona,Erik,placed
+Corona,Erik,placed
+Caesar Salad,Erik,cancelled
 ```
+Note that the item name, name of consumer, and status are the only three fields provided when using this response format.

 ## Orders Endpoint
 `/orders`